“The single greatest advantage any company can achieve is organizational health.”

 That statement, from Patrick Lencioni’s “The Advantage: Why Organizational Health Trumps Everything Else in Business,” has never been more true than it is today.
 And yet, as Lencioni continues, “it is ignored by most leaders even though it is simple, free and available to anyone who wants it.”

 So, what is organizational health and how can it help your business?

 Consulting firm McKinsey & Company found that: “… the health of an organization is based on the ability to align around a clear vision, strategy, and culture; to execute with excellence; and to renew the organization’s focus over time by responding to market trends.”

-At Navigate the Journey, we help digital agencies improve their organizational health.
+At Navigate the Journey, we help entrepreneurial businesses improve their organizational health.
 Here are small steps you can take to strengthen your own company’s well-being.

 Realize the three biases that prevent organizational health

 First and foremost, you need to understand the three common attitudes that get in the way of becoming a healthy organization.

 - The Sophistication Bias: Though entrepreneurial businesses generally pride themselves on being flat, nimble and agile, in reality they have become a lot more sophisticated than they realize.

 - The Adrenaline Bias: Many entrepreneurial businesses have this bad.
 Too much time and energy is spent working “in” the business of client projects, with too little time spent working “on” the business by taking time to slow down, pull the team away and work on strategic issues that don’t appear particularly urgent but are critical to solve.